lonewanderer27/flutter-dart-projects/README.md

 # Flutter Intro Bootcamp - Project

-This repository contains all the projects created while following Maximilian Schwarzmüller's Flutter & Dart - The Complete Guide [2023 Edition] bootcamp on Udemy.
+This repository contains all the projects created while following Maximilian Schwarzmüller's Flutter & Dart - The Complete Guide [2023 Edition] course on Udemy.

 The projects cover various aspects of Flutter development, including UI design, state management, and integration with backend services.